Case in conjunction with Dr. Paul Huang, Bellevue HHC, New York City

 Why are they so large?
 Because they are contributing to tumor supply — confirming its intra-axial nature.
 Physiologically, flow in these vessels is caudocranial into the tumor.
 In the above imge, the catheter is occlusive and the force of injection reverses flow in these PSAs.
 How to prove it?
 Find the primary segmental artery which supplies them — in this case left T5, see below:

 Now what?
 Because of these hemodynamics, particle embolization from the left C7 position, as long as the embolization catheter is not occlusive, will primarily carry flow and particles into the mass.
 This can be done as long as the posterior spinals are not visible on embolization runs (leftmost image and center image below).
-Once enough tumor has been embolized, flow dynamics will then shift towards the PSAs (rightmost image below) — at this point the embo is stopped.
+Once enough tumor has been embolized, flow dynamics will shift towards the PSAs (rightmost image below) — at this point the embo is stopped.

-Control injection from left T5 shows preservation of entire posterior spinal axes (blue arrows), which is now opacifying remnants of tumor-related vasculature (white arrows).
+Control injection from left T5 shows preservation of entire posterior spinal axis (blue arrows), which is now opacifying remnants of tumor-related vasculature (white arrows).
 Notice beautiful vasocorona vessel connecting the two posterior spinal arteries at the inferior margin of the tumor (inferior-most white arrow)

 Immediate postop MRI of gross total resection, associated with excellent clinical result:

-No, there will never, ever, from now until the end of Milky Way, be a randomized trial on utility of preoperative spinal cord tumor embolization.
+No, there will never, from now until the end of Milky Way, be a randomized trial on utility of preoperative spinal cord tumor embolization.
 However, there was a time, not so long ago, when such embolization came in useful for someone else too — check out this link.
 So far embo seems to be winning.
 Pathology is hemangioblastoma.